Caoimhinv/pands-project2021/README.md

 ### Parallel_coordinates <a name="Parallel_coordinates"></a>

 Parallel coordinates are an interesting way to view the data.
 Each row of the dataset is represented by a line on the plot.
-With the classes separated by colour, we can again see that the petal measurements, and in particular petal_length, are better at separating species.
+With the classes separated by colour, we can see that the petal measurements, and in particular petal_length, are better at separating species.

 ![parallel_coordinates](./Images/parallel_coordinates.png)